On thin local sets of the Gaussian free field: Introduction

 \subsection{Acknowledgements.}

-First, I wish to thank my advisor Wendelin Werner for having proposed me the problem, for all the inspiring discussions and specially for all the many times that he read the many manuscripts proposing each time many changes that made the paper (much more) readable.
+First, I wish to thank my (former) advisor Wendelin Werner for having proposed me the problem, for all the inspiring discussions and specially for all the many times that he read the many manuscripts proposing each time many changes that made the paper (much more) readable.
 I also wish to thank Juhan Aru, for the inspiring and useful conversations and the (many) times he read this manuscript helping it to improve it every time.
-Finally, I wish to thank Ron Rosenthal for the stoicism he showed when reading the very first version of this manuscript and commenting it.
+Additionally, I would like to thank Ron Rosenthal for the stoicism he showed when reading the very first version of this manuscript and commenting it.
+Finally, I would like to express my gratitude to an anonymous referee for his/her careful reading and comments.